braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 In 1931, Gödel published his two incompleteness theorems, which irrevocably altered the philosophy of mathematics.

   * **The First Incompleteness Theorem** states that for any consistent, effectively axiomatized formal system $F$ that is powerful enough to express the basic arithmetic of natural numbers, there will always be statements in the language of $F$ that are true but cannot be proven within $F$.
-Gödel's proof was constructive: he showed how to create such a statement, often called the Gödel sentence $\mathcal{G}$, which can be informally interpreted as, "This statement is not provable in system $F$."
+Gödel's proof was constructive: he showed how to create such a statement, often called the Gödel sentence $\mathcal{G}$, which can be informally interpreted as, "This statement is not provable in system $F$ **[(Gödel, 1931)](/monograph/appendices/a-references#A.30)**.
 If $F$ is consistent, then $\mathcal{G}$ must be true, yet unprovable within $F$.

   * **The Second Incompleteness Theorem** is a corollary of the first.
 It states that such a system $F$ cannot prove its own consistency.
 The statement of consistency, $Con(F)$, is another example of a true but unprovable proposition within $F$.